No3371/obsidian-regex-pipeline/README.md

 > [Mr. Partan](www.lpartan.com) provided a nice [writeup](https://gist.github.com/No3371/f1750b178376f0659df6650ccaf57c12) about how to use the plugin, I recommend it if you are not familiar with regex or software usage.
 (September 2021, v1.0.9)

-First of all, enable the plugin, a file named index.txt should be created at `.obsidian/regex-rulesets/`.
+First, enable the plugin, a file named index.txt should be created at `.obsidian/regex-rulesets/`.
 Due to how Obsidian protects your disks, you have to specify what ruleset files are there to be read, that's why we need a index file.

-Starting from 1.0.8, a in-app "add ruleset" funtionality is included. you can add rulesets through the + button in the menu, but you still have to go to `.obsidian/regex-rulesets/` and modify the files you want to edit/remove, mainly because any UI to change what's already on your disk is not safe, also because it's hard to provide good editing experience as common editors(ex: VSCode).
+Starting from version 1.0.8, you can add rulesets through the + button in the menu, but you still have to go to `.obsidian/regex-rulesets/` and modify the files you want to edit/remove, because it's hard to provide good editing experience that rivals common editors like VSCode.

-Starting from 1.1.0, you can apply rulesets through right-click menu.
-The available option count can be adjusted in settings.
+Starting from version 1.1.0, you can apply rulesets via the right-click menu.
+The available option count can be adjusted in the settings.

-Starting from 1.2.0, the quick rulesets (mentioned right above) can be invoked through Obsidian's command system after **Quick Commands** is toggled on in settings.
+Starting from version 1.2.0, quick rulesets (mentioned right above) can be invoked through Obsidian's command system when "Quick Commands" are set to above 0 in the settings.

 #### Writing Rulesets
-Now you can start editing your own rule sets.
 A ruleset contains one or more rule, the format looks like:
 ```
 :: Any "SEARCH" becomes "REPLACE"